After bribery allegations, Netanyahu's government stable - for now

 In an emailed statement, a spokesman for Packer said: “There is no allegation of wrongdoing on Mr. Packer’s behalf.
 The Israeli and Australian police have confirmed that he was interviewed as a witness, not a suspect.”

-The second investigation, Case 2000, alleged “bribery, fraud and breach of trust by the prime minister” relating to his dealings with Arnon (Noni) Mozes, publisher of the biggest-selling Israeli newspaper Yedioth Ahronoth.
+The second investigation, Case 2000, alleged “bribery, fraud and breach of trust by the prime minister” relating to his dealings with Arnon (Noni) Mozes, publisher of the biggest-selling Israeli newspaper, Yedioth Ahronoth.

-Netanyahu and Mozes, police said, discussed ways of slowing the growth of a rival daily newspaper, Israel Hayom, “through legislation and other means”.
+Netanyahu and Mozes, police said, discussed ways of slowing the growth of a rival newspaper, Israel Hayom, “through legislation and other means”.
 Police said they believed there was sufficient evidence to charge Mozes with offering a bribe.

 Navit Negev and Iris Niv-Sabag, lawyers for Mozes, said in a statement: “Noni Mozes has strong legal arguments in his favour, and we believe that after an additional examination of the evidence by the prosecutor’s office the case against him will be closed and it will become clear that he committed no crime.”

-GRAPHIC: Web of investigations - here
+Graphic - Web of investigations involving Netanyahu: tmsnrt.rs/2iE4zAN

-Additional reporting by Ari Rabinovitch and Dan Williams; writing by Maayan Lubell; editing by Stephen Farrell, Jeffrey Heller and Mark Heinrich
+Additional reporting by Ari Rabinovitch, Dan Williams and Ori Lewis, writing by Maayan Lubell, editing by Stephen Farrell, Jeffrey Heller, Mark Heinrich, Larry King